micheledinelli/blind-source-separation/README.md

 The model implemented is inpsired by [U-Net](https://arxiv.org/abs/1505.04597) architecture.
 It uses 3 encoder/decoder blocks connected by skip-connections.
 Each blocks contains 3 convolutions and batch normalizations activated by ReLU.
 There are 64 initial filters, they are doubled after each encoder block and halved after each decoder block.

-There are 3,033,346 (11.57 MB) parameters in total.
+There are 3,033,346 (11.57MB) parameters in total.

-Training lasted 69 epochs with 1687 steps per epoch and batch size equal to 32.
+Training took 69 epochs with 1687 steps per epoch and batch size equal to 32.
 It took ~1h 20m on Google Colab T4 GPU free-tier.

 <div align=center>